 How Fractures Occur During Auto Collisions

-- Being thrown from a motorcycle and making an impact with the ground.
-Motorcyclists may also fracture or shatter bones if a body part is caught between two objects like their bike and the ground or two different vehicles.
+- You could get thrown from a motorcycle.
+The impact with the ground might cause a fracture.
+Motorcyclists may also break bones if they’re caught between two objects.
+It might be between a bike and the ground or other cars.

 - Being thrown from a vehicle during a collision.
-If the victim is not wearing a seatbelt, he or she may be thrown from the vehicle during a high-speed collision or rollover event.
-In addition to likely lacerations and trauma to internal organs, victims tend to suffer bone fractures.
+Without a seatbelt, you may be thrown from the car.
+These come often with high-speed collisions or rollovers.
+In addition to fractures, you could suffer lacerations and internal organ trauma.

 - Striking an object during an accident.
-It is a common defense mechanism for passengers to throw their hands in front of their faces during an accident, which can result in broken fingers, hands, and wrists.
-Being thrown into or caught between objects are also common causes of fractures and shattered bones.
+Passengers commonly throw their hands in front of their faces in an accident.
+They’re trying to protect themselves.
+Yet, this results in broken fingers, hands, and wrists.
+Getting caught between objects also fractures and shatters bones.

-There are many different forms of fractures and each injury requires specific based on its type and location.
-All fractures are classified as either simple or compound before a more specific classification can be provided.
-A simple fracture occurs beneath the skin and does not result in any lacerations or protrusion of the bone from the flesh while compound fractures occur when the bone exits the body at some point during the injury.
-Before a doctor can prescribe a treatment plan for a fracture, it is important to identify what type of fracture it is and what methods must be used to set the bones back into place.
+There are many different forms of fractures.
+Each injury requires specific treatment based on its type and location.
+All fractures are classified as either simple or compound.
+Then, a more specific classification can be provided.
+A simple fracture occurs beneath the skin.
+It does not result in any lacerations or protrusion of the bone from the flesh.
+Compound fractures occur when the bone exits the body at some point during the break.
+Before treatment is prescribed, you must identify the break type.
+Then, figure out the best methods to set it.
+Treatment will only come this way.

 Here are some of the most specific forms of fractures.

-- Incomplete fractures — These are only partial breaks of the bone when bone tissue is still held together by a portion of bone that has not broken through the skin.
+- Incomplete fractures.
+These are only partial breaks of the bone.
+The bone tissue is still held together by a portion of bone that has not pierced the skin.

-- Transverse fractures — A transverse fracture occurs perpendicular to the length of the bone.
+- Transverse fractures.
+These run perpendicular to the length of the bone.

-- Oblique fractures – These breaks occur diagonally across the bone.
+- Oblique fractures.
+These breaks cut diagonally across the bone.

-- Spiral fractures — A spiral fracture is caused by the twisting of a bone rather than blunt force and can be especially painful and difficult to treat.
+- Spiral fractures.
+These are caused by the twisting of a bone rather than blunt force.
+It can be especially painful and difficult to treat.

-- Impacted fractures — These breaks occur when one bone is forced into another, causing a fracture and possible dislocation.
+- Impacted fractures.
+These occur when one bone is forced into another.
+It leads to a fracture and possible dislocation.